Archaeology in Missouri

 Left: Graham Cave, Middle: Rice Lanceolate, Right: Thebes

 This period is indicated by the introduction of many new shapes and forms of stone tools including the Graham Cave side notched, Hidden Valley stemmed, Rice lobed, Rice contracting stemmed, Rice lanceolates, and St. Charles notched.

 Top-left: Godar, Top-right: Jakie Stemmed, Bottom-left: Stone Square Stemmed, Bottom-middle: Big Sandy, Bottom-right: Rice Lanceolate

 This period coincides with warm and dry climatic conditions.
 Evidence indicates that prairies expanded at the expense of the forested regions.
 Deer herds may have decreased, and the Middle Archaic diet included greater amounts of birds, fish and rabbits.
 Tool technologies associated with this period include the Jakie stemmed, Big Sandy, and a variety of groundstone axes called full grooved.
 Read an article about a Middle Archaic site.

 Top-left: Table Rock Stemmed, Top-Middle: Sedalia, Bottom-left: Nebo Hill, Bottom-middle: Basal Smith Notched, Right: Etley

-This time period is associated with climate changes that brought the return of forest species (plant and animal) to areas where prairie species had penetrated during the Middle Archaic period.
-A variety of new stone tool types (Nebo Hill lanceolate, Sedalia lanceolates, Smith basal notched, Table Rock stemmed, Stone square stemmed, Big Sandy notched, Etley, and Afton points) appear during this period.
+This period is associated with climate change that brought the return of forest species (plant and animal) to areas where prairie species had penetrated during the Middle Archaic .
+A variety of new tool types (Nebo Hill lanceolate, Sedalia lanceolates, Smith basal notched, Table Rock stemmed, Stone square stemmed, Big Sandy notched, Etley, and Afton points) appear during this period.
 Three-quarter-grooved groundstone axes are another technological hallmark.

 Early Woodland Period (3,000–2,500 B.P.)